Whether you do weightlifting before or after an aerobic workout is up to you. Research hasn't definitively shown that one way is better than another.

 Consider the factors that fuel the debate about when to do weightlifting:

 - An aerobic workout can be a good warm-up for weightlifting.
-If you do your aerobic workout first, make sure that you're not too tired to lift weights with proper form, as poor weight training technique could increase the risk of injury.
+If you do your aerobic workout first, make sure that you're not too tired to lift weights with proper form.
+Poor weight training technique could increase the risk of injury.

 - Drummond MJ, et al. Aerobic and resistance exercise sequence affects excess postexercise oxygen consumption.
 Journal of Strength and Conditioning Research.
 2005;19:332.